India national cricket team selectors: Lodha Committee Recommendations and Subsequent Changes

-Salary of Committee Members
+Questions raised on selectors

+The national selectors often get slammed by many due to its irregular and unintelligible selection criteria and its process.
+Selectors expected to selects players by considering their performance in domestic cricket's top tournaments such Ranji, Vijay Hazare Trophy to choose players for Test and ODI teams respectively.
+But often its alleged that they select players by considering their performance in IPL and ignore consistent performance in domestic cricket's.
+Many including Sunil Gavaskar, Abhinav Mukund has slammed them (selectors- BCCI) for doing this.
+National selectors often select players for Test, ODI teams by considering players performance in T20 format (IPL specifically) instead considering Ranji trophy (First class) and Vijay Hazare trophy (One day format) national tournaments.

+Finance

 In August 2018, the Committee of Administrators increased the salary of the national selectors in a meeting.
-In the meeting, it was decided that the remuneration of the members of the selection committee would be increased to INR 90 lakhs (USD 110,000) (from INR 60 lakhs) per annum, while the chairman of the panel would now receive INR 1 crore (USD 130,000) (from INR 80 lakhs) per annum.
+In the meeting, it was decided that the remuneration of the members of the selection committee would be increased to INR 90 lakhs (US$110,000) (from INR 60 lakhs) per annum, while the chairman of the panel would now receive INR 1 crore (US$130,000) (from INR 80 lakhs) per annum.

-Meanwhile, the remuneration of the members of the junior selection committee has been increased to INR 60 lakhs (USD 75,000) per annum, with the chairman of the panel now receiving INR 65 lakhs (USD 81,000) per annum.
+Meanwhile, the remuneration of the members of the junior selection committee has been increased to INR 60 lakhs (US$75,000) per annum, with the chairman of the panel now receiving INR 65 lakhs (US$81,000) per annum.

-The salaries of the women's selection committee have also been increased, with the members now receiving INR 25 lakhs (USD 31,000) per annum and the chief selector set to accept INR 30 lakhs (USD 38,000) per annum.
+The salaries of the women's selection committee have also been increased, with the members now receiving INR 25 lakhs (US$31,000) per annum and the chief selector set to accept INR 30 lakhs (US$38,000) per annum.